List of 32 Leadership Qualities That Define Great Leaders

 They can identify themselves as having only one way of thinking.
 This leadership characteristic is what identifies an authentic leader.
 What people need from a good leader is not a slogan that says something, it is a model that is seen.

 The more credibility a leader has, the more confidence people will have in him.
-And we all know that the fundamental basis of leadership derives from the trust of the people who are willing to follow a leader.
+And we all know that the fundamental basis of a leadership positions derives from the trust of the people who are willing to follow a business leader.

 Honesty and Transparency